Lab Members

 Postgraduate Fellow

 Carlos graduated with a B.S. in Biology from Pennsylvania Western University in 2022.
-Now, Carlos is investigating the effect of ATR inhibitors on CIN and non-CIN cells.
+Now, Carlos is investigating how the immune response pathway works in mitosis.

 Want to work with us?